-A biventricular pacemaker sends signals to both ventricles.
 The pacemaker connects to three thin wires, called leads.
 The leads go into different chambers of your heart.
 If there is a problem with your heartbeat, the pacemaker sends a painless signal through the leads to fix the problem.
 The pacemaker also can speed up your heart if it is beating too slowly.

 In some cases, you may get a pacemaker for heart failure that is combined with a device to shock your heartbeat back to a normal rhythm if it is dangerously fast.
 The device is called an implantable cardioverter-defibrillator, or ICD.
 It can prevent sudden death.

 Your doctor will put the pacemaker in your chest during minor surgery.
 You will not have open-chest surgery.
 You probably will have local anesthesia.
 This means that you will be awake but feel no pain.
 You also will likely have medicine to make you feel relaxed and sleepy.

 Your doctor makes a small cut (incision) in your upper chest.
 In some cases, the pacemaker can be placed lower in the chest.
 This would allow you to wear clothing with a lower neckline and still keep the scar covered.
 The doctor puts the leads in a vein and threads them to the heart.
 Then your doctor connects the leads to the pacemaker.
 Your doctor programs the pacemaker and then puts it in your chest and closes the incision.